Post

 sudo zypper --gpg-auto-import-keys install nvidia-container-toolkit

-3. Installing Container Engine
+3. Installing a Container Engine

-ArchitectureClient-server model, daemon-basedDaemonless structure
+ArchitectureClient-server model; daemon-basedDaemonless architecture

-released in 12020, but requires additional setup)
+(supports rootless mode since v20.10 released in 12020, but requires additional setup)

 by default unless specified otherwise,